oiad/ZSC/README.md

 # Install:

-This install basically assumes you have NO custom variables.sqf or compiles.sqf, I would recommend diffmerging where possible.
+* This install basically assumes you have NO custom variables.sqf or compiles.sqf, I would recommend diffmerging where possible.
+* This has all the config traders set up for epoch 1.0.6 items and OverWatch guns/items.
+YOU WILL NEED TO EDIT THESE IF YOU DO NOT WANT OVERWATCH.

 **[>> Download <<] (https://github.com/oiad/ZSC/archive/master.zip)**